colesturza/colesturza.github.io/_posts/2022-07-23-i-cut-you-freeze-extension.md

 # A more realistic scoring mechinism.

 One issue with the protocol above is that it assumes mapmakers are confortable with a narrow win.
 In reality this is not the case.
 To see this look at any of the state maps on [FiveThirtyEight](https://projects.fivethirtyeight.com/redistricting-maps/), you will see that a majority of districts are considered safe.
 Generally, districts drawn in the United States of America are drawn such that they are solidly Republican or Democrat, fewer districts slightly lean one way or the other, and an even smaller portion are competitive.
-Therefore, a general function $h:[0,1] \rightarrow [0,1]$ where $h(x)$ is the probability of winning a given district if you have x loyalty could be a more realistic choice for procedure 1.
+Therefore, a general nondecreasing function $h:[0,1] \rightarrow [0,1]$ where $h(x)$ is the probability of winning a given district if you have x loyalty could be a more realistic choice for procedure 1.
 With a more general h function, the procedure output becomes the expected number of districts won by Player 1.
 A natural choice for this $h(x)$ function would be sigmoids of the form

 $$
 h(x) = \frac{1}{1 + e^{-c(x - 0.5)}} ~ .